 These are some common situations liability insurance doesn’t cover, and the optional coverages that would fully insure you.

 You damage your car in an at-fault accident.
-Collision coverage insures damage to your car from a crash with another vehicle or object and from flipping over.
+Collision insurance covers damage to your car from a crash with another vehicle or object and from flipping over.

 A tree falls on your car.
-Comprehensive coverage insures damage from non-collision events like fires, floods, or falling trees.
+Comprehensive insurance covers damage from non-collision events, like fires, floods, or falling trees.
 It also reimburses you if someone steals or vandalizes your car.

 Your total your newly leased car.
 Gap insurance covers the difference between what you owe on your car and what your insurance covers if you lease or finance your vehicle.
 (Collision and comprehensive insurance cover the market value of your car, not necessarily what you paid for it.)